metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 Optional:

-- `body` (Attributes) Raw body of the HTTP request.Supersedes 'bodyParameters'; use either one or the other.Use it with method=POST; for GET requests, set parameters as query string in the 'endpoint' (placeholders can be used). (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--body))
+- `body` (Attributes) Raw body of the HTTP request.Supersedes 'bodyParameters'; use either one or the other.Use it with method=POST; for GET requests, set parameters as query string in the 'endpoint' (placeholders can be used). (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--body))
-- `body_parameters` (Attributes) Custom parameters to encode in the body of the HTTP request.Superseded by 'body'; use either one or the other.Use it with method=POST; for GET requests, set parameters as query string in the 'endpoint' (placeholders can be used). (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--body_parameters))
+- `body_parameters` (Attributes) Custom parameters to encode in the body of the HTTP request.Superseded by 'body'; use either one or the other.Use it with method=POST; for GET requests, set parameters as query string in the 'endpoint' (placeholders can be used). (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--body_parameters))
 - `content_type` (String) Content-Type of the request body.
 Shapes how 'bodyParameters' are encoded.Use it with method=POST; for GET requests, Content-Type is automatically set to 'text/plain'.
-- `credentials` (Attributes) Defines where client credentials will be passed in the request to the service.If omitted, it defaults to client credentials passed in the HTTP Authorization header and the 'Bearer' prefix expected prepended to the secret value. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--credentials))
+- `credentials` (Attributes) Defines where client credentials will be passed in the request to the service.If omitted, it defaults to client credentials passed in the HTTP Authorization header and the 'Bearer' prefix expected prepended to the secret value. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--credentials))
-- `headers` (Attributes) Custom headers in the HTTP request. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--headers))
+- `headers` (Attributes) Custom headers in the HTTP request. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--headers))
 - `method` (String) HTTP verb used in the request to the service.
 Accepted values: GET (default), POST.When the request method is POST, the authorization JSON is passed in the body of the request.
-- `oauth2` (Attributes) Authentication with the HTTP service by OAuth2 Client Credentials grant. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--oauth2))
+- `oauth2` (Attributes) Authentication with the HTTP service by OAuth2 Client Credentials grant. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--oauth2))
-- `shared_secret_ref` (Attributes) Reference to a Secret key whose value will be passed by Authorino in the request.The HTTP service can use the shared secret to authenticate the origin of the request.Ignored if used together with oauth2. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--http--shared_secret_ref))
+- `shared_secret_ref` (Attributes) Reference to a Secret key whose value will be passed by Authorino in the request.The HTTP service can use the shared secret to authenticate the origin of the request.Ignored if used together with oauth2. (see [below for nested schema](#nestedatt--spec--defaults--rules--metadata--http--shared_secret_ref))

-<a id="nestedatt--spec--defaults--rules--response--http--body"></a>
-### Nested Schema for `spec.defaults.rules.response.http.body`

-Optional:

-- `selector` (String) Simple path selector to fetch content from the authorization JSON (e.g. 'request.method') or a string template with variables that resolve to patterns (e.g. 'Hello, {auth.identity.name}!').Any pattern supported by https://pkg.go.dev/github.com/tidwall/gjson can be used.The following Authorino custom modifiers are supported: @extract:{sep:' ',pos:0}, @replace{old:'',new:''}, @case:upper|lower, @base64:encode|decode and @strip.
-- `value` (Map of String) Static value

-<a id="nestedatt--spec--defaults--rules--response--http--body_parameters"></a>
+<a id="nestedatt--spec--defaults--rules--metadata--http--body"></a>
-### Nested Schema for `spec.defaults.rules.response.http.body_parameters`
+### Nested Schema for `spec.defaults.rules.metadata.http.body`

 Optional: